 An introduction to writing and reading fiction and poetry in a workshop setting using the work of contemporary poets and writers as models.
 May include some creative non-fiction and/or dramatic writing.

 ENG 151.
 Reading and Literature: Poetry, Fiction and Drama.
 (1 course, AH)

 This course explores literature as means of transforming language into art, looking closely at ways that writers explore the relationship between form, content and meaning.
 It focuses particularly on three primary literary genres, though it may also include a secondary emphasis on others, such as essay and film.
 The course might also consider adaptation and the way genres evolve over time.

 ENG 167.
 Introduction to Film (1 course, AH)

 Designed to develop students' ability to understand and appreciate film as art and to acquaint them with a representative group of significant works and the characteristics of film as a type of literature.

-ENG 181.
-Reading and Literature: Ethics and Society (1 course, AH)
+ENG 171.
+Reading and Literature: Intercultural Perspectives (1 course, AH or PPD)